The best places to see azulejo tiles in Porto

 Prometeu Artesanato

-prometeu artesanato azulejo tile store porto
+prometeu azulejo tiles shop porto

 Prometeu Artesanato is one of the best places to buy azulejo tiles in Porto.
 It’s a store that took a traditional art and turned into something new and creative.
 Its azulejos tiles are made and painted in-house.
 They carry the old-school geometric tiles, the religious figures’ tiles and some funny tiles that would make a great gift – like a cat drinking wine!